Aymane-Aeris-El-Asslouj/PyGUI/README.md

 # PyGUI
-Library for a layer/object-based Python GUI using PyCharm
+Pygame Library for a layer/object-based Python GUI

 ### Main functionality
 Supports creation of a window (gui.GUI) that can store layers (layer.Layer) which itself stores objects (layer.LayerObject) like buttons or drag-n-drop objects